Code-the-Dream-School/react-guidebook/README.md

 Let's review some key terms and concepts from this week's lesson materials:

+ - Intro to React
+ - Project setup
- - TBD
+ - Components
- - TBD
+ - JSX
- - TBD
+ - List in React

 ### :notebook: Assignment Overview